LARGE Function in Excel

 Some Applications of LARGE Function in Excel

-The Microsoft Excel LARGE Function can be used for various purposes and application within the spreadsheet.
+The Microsoft Excel LARGE Function can be used for various purposes and applications within the spreadsheet.
 Some of the common applications of LARGE Function in Excel spreadsheets are given below –

 - Finding the nth largest value with criteria